wallarm/product-documentation/docs/latest/user-guides/events/analyze-attack.md

 !!! info "Feature availability"
     By default Wallarm does not display information regarding blocked requests (hits) from denylisted source IPs, as node blocks requests immediately and sends nothing to the Cloud, which saves resources.

-    You can enable collecting and displaying this information.
+    You can enable collecting and displaying this information via the set of [directives](../../admin-en/configure-parameters-en.md#wallarm_acl_export_enable).
 This is only available for NGINX-based nodes starting from version 4.8 and is not supported by the Envoy-based nodes.

-In Wallarm, there are several ways for IP to get into the denylist and you can [search](../../user-guides/search-and-filters/use-search.md#search-by-attack-type) for attacks from it:
+In Wallarm, there are several ways for IP to get into the denylist.
+Depending on the way used, you will need to [search](../../user-guides/search-and-filters/use-search.md#search-by-attack-type) for the associated events using different tags/filters:

 * You add it manually (in the **Events** section, use `blocked_source` search or `Blocked Source` filter)
 * It performs a behavioral attack and is automatically denylisted by: